translate/amagama/docs/index.rst

 Amagama is implemented in Python on top of PostgreSQL.
 There are currently no releases of the software, but `source code is available <https://github.com/translate/amagama>`_.

-A a public deployment of Amagama is available and is usable from `Virtaal
+A public deployment of Amagama is available and is usable from `Virtaal
 <http://virtaal.org>`_ and the development version of `Pootle
 <http://pootle.translatehouse.org>`_.